 Medicare is the federal health insurance program for:

-Depending on what you need Medicare for, will determine the plans you select.
-For example,
+What you need Medicare for will determine the plans you select.
+For example:

-However, the misconception is that Medicare covers it all; in reality, Medicare only covers a portion of many elder care expenses, which leaves many Pennsylvania residents depending on Medicaid for extensive stays in nursing facilities or services.
+However, the misconception is that Medicare covers it all.
+In reality, Medicare only covers a portion of many elder care expenses, leaving many Pennsylvania residents dependent on Medicaid for extensive stays in nursing facilities or services.

-Medicaid is a federal and state funding health insurance program that covers many eligible low-income adults, children, pregnant women, elderly adults, and people with disabilities.
+Medicaid is a federal and state funding health insurance program that covers:

-Though many older Americans depend on their Medicare coverage for most of their healthcare needs, the reality is Medicare only covers a very minimal amount of coverage for patients in nursing homes.
+Though many older Americans depend on Medicare coverage for their healthcare needs, it doesn’t cover everything.
+The reality is, Medicare only covers a very minimal amount of coverage for patients in nursing homes.

-In general, to be eligible for Medicaid, you cannot have financial resources more than $2,400.
+To be eligible for Medicaid, you cannot have financial resources of more than $2,400.
 This includes cash, stocks and bonds, bank accounts, IRA, and real estate.

-Just because the eligibility requirements may make it seem that you have to have no assets and zero income, it doesn’t mean there are not ways to protect yourself from financial ruin.
+Just because the eligibility requirements may make it seem that you have to have no assets and zero income, it doesn’t mean there are no ways to protect yourself from financial ruin.

-The number one way to protect your estate from the financial ruin Medicaid eligibility may create is through an asset protection trust.
-While trusts can also be part of that five-year lookback period for Medicaid eligibility, when done correctly, an asset protection trust in the form of a Medicaid Trust (Income Only Trust) can avoid it.
+One way to protect your estate from the financial ruin of Medicaid eligibility is through an asset protection trust.
+Trusts can also be part of that five-year lookback period for Medicaid eligibility.
+When done correctly, an asset protection trust in the form of a Medicaid Trust (Income Only Trust) can avoid it.

-A Medicaid trust is an irrevocable trust used for the purpose of having assets in place should the individual need skilled nursing care in the future.
+A Medicaid trust is an irrevocable trust that holds assets in place in case the individual needs skilled nursing care in the future.
 The restrictions built into a Medicaid trust work to prevent assets from disqualifying the individual from medical assistance.

-Be mindful, not every attorney is knowledgeable in elder law and the intricacies of Medicaid asset protection which is why you need a skilled elder law attorney to guide you through the Medicare and Medicaid process.
+Be mindful, not every attorney is knowledgeable in elder law and the intricacies of Medicaid asset protection.
+This is why you need a skilled elder law attorney to guide you through the Medicare and Medicaid process.

 When a loved one needs skilled nursing care, your first concern is likely how it will get paid for.
 If you are in need of an elder law attorney, don’t delay.
 Call (570) 348-0776 and schedule an appointment with Mazzoni Valvano Szewczyk & Karam.
-We can walk you through the Medicare and Medicaid process, help you create asset protection plans, and get your loved one the care he or she needs.
+We can walk you through the Medicare and Medicaid process, help you create asset protection plans, and get your loved ones the care they need.